-Converts the syntax tree to a Z3 expression, using .value and .simpler if present class Brackets(kwargs)
+Converts the syntax tree to a Z3 expression, with lookup in problem.z3 class Brackets(kwargs)

-- problem (Theory) holds the context for the translation (e.g. a cache of translations). - vars (Dict[id, ExprRef], optional) mapping from Variable's id to Z3 translation.
+- problem (Theory) holds the context for the translation (e.g. a cache of translations). - vars (dict[id, ExprRef], optional) mapping from Variable's id to Z3 translation.
 Filled in by AQuantifier.
 Defaults to {}.